Checkboxes are used when there are multiple items to select in a list. Users can select zero, one, or any number of items.

 Group labels (optional)

-- If necessary, a heading can accompany a set of checkboxes to provide further context or clarity.
+- In most cases, a set of checkboxes is preceded by a group label to provide further context or clarity.

 - A group label can either state the category of the grouping or describe what actions to take below.